-The polling place must be arranged in such a way as to facilitate an orderly flow of voters throughout the voting process, with an emphasis on providing an environment that permits voters to mark and cast their ballots privately.
+The polling place must be arranged to facilitate an orderly flow of voters throughout the voting process, with an emphasis on providing an environment that permits voters to mark and cast their ballots privately.
 The polling place arrangement must take into consideration voter foot traffic and exterior windows when arranging the room.
-See diagrams A, B and C for examples.
+Diagrams A, B, and C provide examples.